msanatan/msanatan.github.io/blog/2014/small-website-go-flask-and-use-blueprints/index.md

 ## Random Notes

 I'm no web designer, and that site is somehow visually tolerable.
-Checkout [Bootswatch](https://bootswatch.com/ "Bootswatch") for some free themes that replaces Bootstrap's standard ones.
+Checkout <a href="https://bootswatch.com" target="_blank" rel="nofollow noopener noreferrer">Bootswatch</a> for some free themes that replaces Bootstrap's standard ones.
 Technically this was supposed to be a weekend hack... but a great El Clásico occurred and life drove me in other directions, until about Sunday evening when I finally started coding this up!

-Lastly, you can get the complete source code right here: <https://github.com/msanatan/organise>
+Lastly, you can get the complete source code right here: <a href="https://github.com/msanatan/organise" target="_blank" rel="nofollow noopener noreferrer">https://github.com/msanatan/organise</a>